organic nutrition supplements

 Osteoarthritis symptoms and pain relief

-Osteoarthritis (osteo - bones or bones) is a degenerative disorder in which the cartilage between the joints wears away.
 The body attempts to repair this damage by producing bony outgrowths at the margins of affected joints, but these, in fact, cause pain and stiffness.

 It is usually age-related and affects the hips, knees, spine and shoulders in particular.
 Obesity is an aggravating factor and excess weight can make it much worse.